BTC icon Bitcoin price (BTC)

 Bear market

 The average duration of a bear market can range from a few weeks to several months.
-While there is no predetermined amount of time for how long a bear market will last, they are usually shorter than bull markets, which can last up to several years.
-The current bear market started in January 2022 with the Bitcoin price fluctuating around €40,000.
+Although there is no predetermined amount of time for how long a bear market will last, they are usually shorter than bull markets, which can last up to several years.

 Terra Luna